nicholasbs/jquery-tiny-validation/README.md

 The following options can be passed to `tinyValidation` in an optional hash:

+  * `disableSubmit`.
+Disables all submit buttons unless every field with validations has been marked as valid.
+Default: `true`
   * `validateOnBlur`.
 Determines whether validations are run on blur events.
 Default: `true`.
   * `validateOnKeyUp`.
 Determines whether validations are run on keyUp events.
 Default: `false`.
   * `errorClass`.
 The name of the class added to form elements with invalid values.
 Default: `error`.